 |test_cookie||This cookie is set by doubleclick.net.
 The purpose of the cookie is to determine if the users’ browser supports cookies.||15 minutes||Advertisement|

-Users may find plug-ins and other content on our site that link to the sites and services of our partners, suppliers, advertisers, sponsors, licensors and other third parties.
+Users may find plug-ins and other content on our websites and applications that link to the sites and services of our partners, suppliers, advertisers, sponsors, licensors and other third parties.
 We do not control the content or links that appear on these sites and are not responsible for the practices employed by websites linked to or from our site.

 These sites or services, including their content and links, may be constantly changing.
 These sites and services may have their own privacy policies and customer service policies.
 Browsing and interaction on any other website, including websites which have a link to our site, is subject to that website’s own terms and policies.